Professional Development Course Descriptions

 This program examines various blended learning instructional models.
 Participants will determine the best approach to implementing blended learning in their classrooms.
 The program reviews the Quality Standards for Online and Blended Learning from the International Association of K-12 Online Learning (iNACOL).
 Participants will also explore various synchronous tools for virtual instruction, student engagement, and support.
 Introductory

-Best instructional practices and strategies in blended learning are the focus of this program with the end goal of implementing a blended learning model (Flipped Model).
+This course provides participants with the opportunity to study aspects of best instructional practices and strategies in blended learning in order to implement a blended learning model (Flipped Model).
 Participants will also explore instructional differences and similarities between being a content expert and an expert facilitator.
 In addition, participants will review, respond, design, and implement the following in a blended setting: 1.
 Quality standards in online and blended learning; 2.
 Instructional strategies and tools that build student engagement and support in blended settings; 3.
 Instructional strategies that build self-directed, autonomous learners; and 4.
 Synchronous and asynchronous tools for virtual instruction in a blended setting.

 Creating Digital Content for Blended Learning